zacharyLYH/design-patterns-in-typescript/Observer/README.md

 -   The forecaster (`WeatherData`) needs to provide registering and deregistering APIs too.
 They take a reference to the `Observer` (recall that this step is crucial, otherwise there is no way the forecaster knows who and where to send data to).
 -   Each `Observer` will implement "what happens when the subject pushes data to them".
 This is business logic and maybe unique across different cases.
 All `Observer`s implement the `update()` method, it can be thought of as the edge of where `Observer`s receive data from the outside world (forecaster).
 -   In the current implementation, `display()` is called immediately after an `update()` happens inside Observers, but this is business logic, and can be done however the business requires.

+### auctions.ts

+-   In this example, `Auction` is the broadcaster, and `Bidder`s are `Observers`.
+It should be noted this implementation is slightly more complicated because we use generics to enhance the robustness of this code.
+-   The `Auction` can be used only if the type `T` has a base type of `Bidder`.
+This class implements several functions for registering, deregistering bidders, broadcasting the best bid so far, listening for bids, and also ending the auction.
+-   Every `Bidder` must be able to do 3 things, listen for the most recent bid (`update()`), actually bid (`bid()`), and know if they've won (`alertWin()`).
+-   `JeweleryBidding` is one such example of an implementation of `Bidder`.
+It should be noted that you may create your own auction (call it `MonalisaPaintingBid` or whatever) and implement almost the exact same API definitions.
+-   In summary, this architecture is perfect for an auction system because the auctioneer will listen for bids coming from bidders and in real time notify every bidder participating.
+In the end of the auction, the auction will also notify the winner.